venkatregovtech/back-end-take-home/README.md

 Managing product inventory requires adding products to a product catalog and adding warehouses to store the products.

-Develop a backend app that exposes endpoints API for managing inventory at a Regov Warehouse.
+Develop a backend app that exposes endpoints API for managing inventory with these nine (9) functionality:

 1. Add product
 2. Add warehouse